checkymander/Sharp-WMIExec/README.md

 Built for .NET 4.5

-# Pre-Built version of the binary can be foudn in the releases, with all applicable references included.
+# Pre-Built version of the binary can be found in the releases, with all applicable references included.

 # Usage
 Sharp-WMIExec.exe -h="hash" -u="domain.com\username" -t="target.domain.com" -c="command"